TazztheMonster/AbschlussPruefung/README.md

 #### Automatic installation:

-We provide a script that do the installation fully automatic.
+We provide a script that does the installation fully automatically.
 To use that give all the "*.sh" scripts in the main directory execution permissions.
 ```
 chmod +x install.sh
 chmod +x createRecorderYAML.sh